giggls/osml10n/INSTALL.md

 Might need to use ``pip3`` instead of ``pip`` in older versions of Debin/Ubuntu.

+Unfortunately these libraries (especially tltk) seem to be a somewhat moving target.
+Thus here are the versions this code has been tested with:

+* pykakasi 2.2.1
+* tltk 1.6.3
+* pinyin_jyutping_sentence 1.3

 ## Installation

 On **Debian/Ubuntu** just call ``make deb`` after installing Python and Lua